Alpel99/foamslicer/README.md

 # ideas/todo
+## extension to hotwire length does not work at all
+* maybe try with 3d shear matrix, this could work imo

 ## rotation of initial stl could be off:
+* kinda works for 1 given axis with trapezoid now
+* maxbe should try to align/rotate other axis then aswell

 * get extreme points
     * basically trapezoid
 * align axis with one of the sides